aclaf/flagrant/docs/explanation/behavior.md

 5. **Construct dictionary**: Build final dictionary from AST using tree construction algorithm
 6. **Merge if needed**: If accumulation mode is MERGE, apply merge strategy to combine with existing dictionary

-The detailed algorithms for lexical analysis, path parsing, tree construction, and merging are specified in `specs/parser/dictionary-parsing.md`.
+The detailed algorithms for lexical analysis, path parsing, tree construction, and merging are specified in the [dictionary parsing specification](dictionary-parsing.md).

 ### Special handling